polymtl-bee/call_py_fort/README.md

 # For Polymtl-bee

-This section describes how to build call_py_fort on windows.
+This section describes how to build call_py_fort on Windows.

 ## Compile call_py_fort on Windows

 First, install Intel Fortran and C++ compilers (https://www.intel.com/content/www/us/en/developer/tools/oneapi/hpc-toolkit-download.html).

-To build this library, the dependencies listed in the [Installation](##Installation) section except for pFUnit must be installed. pFUnit is a unit testing framework for Fortran (https://github.com/Goddard-Fortran-Ecosystem/pFUnit).
+To build this library, the dependencies listed in the [Installation](#installation) section except for pFUnit must be installed. pFUnit is a unit testing framework for Fortran (https://github.com/Goddard-Fortran-Ecosystem/pFUnit).
 In an ideal world, one should run the tests that are included in call_py_fort (that relies on pFUnit) to verify that everything went according to plan but to do so pFunit must be installed on the system.
 To build and install pFUnit on Windows is not a walk in the park and it is not the purpose of this documentation, so we will just toss it aside.

 The build system Ninja is also required for the build.